-Article 1: Composition
+Article 20: Composition

 - 1. The Tribunal shall be the responsibility of a Board of Trustees such being composed of seven natural persons as official members.
 The Board of Trustees is charged to protect and enhance the integrity and independence of the Tribunal in its mission and to ensure and support its responsibilities. - 2.
-The Tribunal shall be administered, pursuant to this Constitution, by the following branches/officers: - a) the General Assembly (the aggregate of Members); - b) the Board of Trustees (elected from the aggregate of Members); - c) the Executive Directorate (the Chief Justice, Court Manager and Registrar); - d) the International Advisory Council; - e) the International Chapters; - f) the Law Commission; and - g) the Truth and Reconciliation Commission.
+The Tribunal shall be administered, pursuant to this Constitution, by the following branches/officers:

+- a) the General Assembly (the aggregate of Members); - b) the Board of Trustees (elected from the aggregate of Members); - c) the Executive Directorate (the Chief Justice, Court Manager and Registrar).

-Article 2: Membership
+Article 21: Membership

 - 1. The Members of the Tribunal are the signatories to the ITNJ Treaty. - 2.
 Members shall have the right to: - a) participate with equal voice and vote at all assemblies; and - b) propose agenda items to ordinary meetings of the General Assembly. - 3.
 Any Member may voluntarily renounce their Membership at any time by notice in writing to the Registrar who will acknowledge such renouncement in writing thereby confirming the member's wishes. - 4.
-Members may have their Membership rescinded following the determination of the Board of Trustees where it has been shown they have undertaken some act the intent or effect of which was to undermine the prestige of the Tribunal or otherwise cause harm thereto.
+Members may have their Membership rescinded following the determination of the Board of Trustees where it has been shown they have undertaken some act the intent or effect of which was to undermine the prestige of the Tribunal or otherwise cause harm thereto. - 5.
+Applicants applying to have their case heard before the ITNJ must be signatories of the ITNJ Treaty.